Abhishekthebatman/Projects/README.md

-Here I have attached my personal project Test scripts, Kindly go through it.
+Cura Healthcare Service webapplication is a web application used to book appointments for healthcare centers easily.
+In this application I have tested the web application using skills like Automation Testing, Selenium, Python, Pycharm, Unit Testing, Unit Integration Testing, System Testing, Black Box testing and STLC.
+I have utilized these skills to determine the quality level of the web application and to find bugs.
+Here I have attached my test scripts.
+Kindly go through it.